Hanna Bezliudna: Biography

 In 1999 Hanna Bezliudna was awarded the title of the Merited Journalist of Ukraine.

 In 2001 employed as Chief Production Officer with the TV information agency Profi TV[11] established in 1999.
-At present, Profi TV[12] ranks among leading production companies boasting an impressive portfolio of successful documentaries and TV programs including: “Special Features”, “Village of Glukhovka”, «Not The Boondocks”, and a documentaries series about the European Union “The New Old World”, a widely spoken-of documentary series “The War and Peace”, etc. A number of TV projects were produced on commission of leading networks in Ukraine and Russia, including NTV, Channel 5 (Saint-Petersburg).
+At present, Profi TV[12] has a portfolio of documentaries and TV programs including: “Special Features”, “Village of Glukhovka”, «Not The Boondocks”, and a documentaries series about the European Union “The New Old World”, a widely spoken-of documentary series “The War and Peace”, etc. A number of TV projects were produced on commission of networks in Ukraine and Russia, including NTV, Channel 5 (Saint-Petersburg).

 In 2004, new TV channels – К1 and К2 created by professionals from Profi TV under Hanna Bezliudna’s guidance emerge in Ukraine.
-Choosing an original format and style, the channels immediately won their loyal audiences while K1 became an invariable part of Ukraine’s top 10 TV channels.

 In 2005, Hanna Bezliudna is appointed General Director of the Ukrainian Media Company being founder of K1 and K2 channels.

 In 2007 — Chief Production Officer of TV channel “Inter”.
-In this capacity, led successful rebranding effort which solidified the station’s leadership in Ukraine’s TV market.
-The channel’s information policy was dramatically reformed, the design was modernized and the programming grid was reorganized.
-A series of high-rating political and social shows (e.g. “Freedom on Inter”, “The Greatest Ukrainians”, etc.) were launched to meet with unprecedented public acclaim.

 In 2012–2014 Member of the Constitutional Assembly.

 Since 14 February 2013 – Member of the Supervisory Board of the private corporation "Inter TV Channel" in charge of the TV business development strategy head of Inter Media Group.

 Since 14 February 2013 – Director for Development, Inter Media Group (consolidating Inter, Inter+, K1, K2, Mega, NTN, Pixel and Zoom Ukraine TV channels).

 In the interview to "Komsomolskaya Pravda in Ukraine" from 2 June 2014, Hanna Bezliudna said that during the year she was planning to expand production of original programs on the Inter TV channel.
 "I hope that Inter will have its own auteur programs; there will be more high-quality documentary.
 Previously, information and entertainment television prevailed in Ukraine – or news, or entertainment, or something in between.
 There were almost no interesting auteur projects.
 But subjective author's view can be more popular than purchased formats now", she said in the interview.
 Speaking about the plans for the niche channels development, she told about the planned re-branding of the K1 channel and launch of five new auteur projects.
 Also the head of Inter Media Group noted the uniqueness of the popular science television channel "Mega", which would continue occupying this niche.